 Daily morning, before/after lunch, end of the day prayers.

-During Advent and Lent, additional opportunities for prayer and worship are provided and we pray the Rosary during the month of May.
+During Advent and Lent, additional opportunities for prayer and worship are provided and we pray the Rosary during the months of October and May (see below).

 The children are also given the opportunity for confession with our priest, Father S Molloy, when appropriate.